 - 1. Engine.

 - Refer to ENGINE LACKS ACCELERATION OR POWER.

-- 2. Parking Brake.
+- 2. Brake lock.

-- Ensure parking brake is completely removed.
+- Ensure brake lock is completely removed.

 - 3. Air filter/housing plugged or dirty.

 - Check air filter and clean if necessary.

 - Check deposits in air filter housing drain.

 - Check the position of the air intake tube.

 - 4. CVT dirty or worn-out.

 - Contact an authorized Can-Am dealer.

 - 5. Engine is under a protection (limp home) mode.

 - Check multifunction gauge display for messages.

 - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE or LIMP HOME, contact an authorized Can-Am dealer.